 Are you looking for some souvenirs?
-There is a market with many Rajasthani Handicrafts so you might find something beautiful to take home.
+There is a market with many Rajasthani Handicrafts, so you might find something beautiful to take home.

 Jaisalmer kitchen is incredible and what you should definitely try is the famous KER SANGRI – a traditional slow-cooked vegetable dish made with sangri beans and dried ker capers.
-And no dinner should be complete without a GHOTUA LADOO, a traditional sweet, made with khoya, besan, and sugar.
+And no dinner should be complete without a GHOTUA LADOO, a traditional sweet made with khoya, besan, and sugar.
 Remember, you can only taste these delicious treats in Jaisalmer, Rajasthan.

-5# VISIT THE BADA BAGH CENOTAPH
+Visit the BADA BAGH CENOTAPH

 Not far away from the city lies the beautiful Bada Bagh Cenotaph, which means a big garden.
 Still, the place is anything but a garden, sitting in the middle of the desert.
 Beautiful Cenotaphs rise from the golden sand: each one created between the 17th century and the 20th century, in the memory of the leaders who passed away.
-At some point, the construction of a cenotaph was correlated with bad luck, therefore was stopped.
+At some point, the construction of a cenotaph was correlated with bad luck; therefore, it was stopped.
 You will need no more than 20 minutes for a visit, but the site is beautiful and quiet.
 Hire a tuk-tuk to get you there or visit it on your way to the Thar Desert.

 A Camel Safari is one of the 10 things to do in Jaisalmer.
 The best time to go on a camel safari is between October and March when the sand dunes cool down, and the weather remains pleasant for a ride.
 The only downside is that it can be chilly during the night if you choose to spend the night under the stars.
 Hop on the camel, and explore the golden dunes of the Thar desert.
 Finish the day by witnessing the sunset and watching the stars after enjoying a delicious dinner and a masala chai!